 Upon successful completion of our Landscaping course, students will be prepared for an entry-level position in the field and to sit for the NALP national certification exam to become a Certified Lawn Care Technician.
 Certification allows you to possess best practices on turfgrass, weed, pest and disease identification, pest control strategies, economic impact and cultural practices, ability to read labels, guidelines and calculate the area to be treated, basic soil science and soil sampling, application techniques, environmental and weather impact on applied products, regulatory compliance, proper loading, accident procedures, report and spill management, vehicle and equipment maintenance, sales and customer communications.

 This class supported by an Educational Mentor.
-Our educational mentors have worked or are working in the subject they mentor.
-Educational Mentors reviews student work, student progress, and interacts with students as needed.
+Educational mentors have worked or are working in the subject they mentor.
+Educational Mentors review student work, student progress, and interact with students as needed.
 They respond to any questions or concerns you might have, as well as encouraging and motivating you to succeed.